Vikash9n/Bi-SeqCNN/README.md

 Step 1:--> Creating a segmented dataset

         This will allow creating a fixed-sized segments for the protein sequence.
-Execute function segmentation from the Segmenation.py with parameter (segmentSize,Overlapping) as (200,150).
+Execute function segmentation from the Segmenation.py with parameter (segmentSize, Overlapping) as (300, 50).

 Step 2:--> Training the sequence segment encoder